NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 ### Assess Sex Concordance with Somalier

-At the end of our script we ran the tool Somalier: https://github.com/brentp/somalier/releases.
+At the end of our script we ran the tool <a href="https://github.com/brentp/somalier/releases">Somalier</a>.
 Somalier calculates a relatedness score between samples using a list of common SNPs, which can be useful for identifying related individuals and sample swaps.
 Additionally, Somalier calculates a few useful statistics for sex concordance, namely zygosity of chromosome X SNPs.

 The Somalier commands are at the end of this script and require running ‘somalier extract’ on each sample to extract SNP information, followed by ‘somalier relate’ to calculate relatedness and other statistics between samples.